Pepi, Luci, Bom and Other Girls on the Heap

-Pepi, Luci, Bom (Pepi, Luci, Bom y otras chicas del montón; also known as Pepi, Luci, Bom and Other Girls Like Mom and Pepi, Luci, Bom and Other Girls on the Heap) is a 1980 Spanish black comedy film written and directed by Pedro Almodóvar.
-Starring Carmen Maura, Eva Siva, Alaska and Félix Rotaeta, the plot follows the wild adventures of three friends: Pepi, an independent modern woman; Luci, a mousy, masochistic housewife; and Bom, a lesbian punk rock singer.
+Pepi, Luci, Bom and Other Girls on the Heap (Pepi, Luci, Bom y otras chicas del montón), also known as Pepi, Luci, Bom and Other Girls Like Mom, is a 1980 Spanish black comedy film written and directed by Pedro Almodóvar.
+Starring Carmen Maura, Eva Siva, Alaska and Félix Rotaeta, the plot follows the wild adventures of three friends: Pepi, a modern young woman; Luci, a mousy, masochistic housewife; and Bom, a lesbian punk rock singer.

 Pepi, Luci, Bom is Almodóvar's first feature film.
 It was shot in 16 mm and blown up to 35 mm for its theatrical release.
 It became a cult film, emblematic of La Movida Madrileña, a period characterised by a sense of cultural and sexual freedom.

 Plot

-Pepi, a young independent woman living in Madrid, is filling up her Superman sticker album when she receives an unexpected visit from a neighbour policeman who has spotted her marijuana plants whilst spying on her via binoculars from across the street.
-Pepi tries to buy his silence with an offer of anal sex, but instead the policeman rapes her.
-Thirsty for revenge, Pepi arranges for her friend Bom, a teenage punk singer, and her band, Bomitoni (Bom and Toni and also a pun of vomitoni, or "big puke"), to beat up the policeman.
-Wearing Madrilenian costumes and singing a zarzuela, Pepi's friends give the man a merciless beating one night.
-However, the next day Pepi realises that they had attacked the policeman's innocent twin brother by mistake.
+Pepi is a young woman from a middle-class family who lives alone in a Madrid apartment and grows cannabis on her balcony, supplementing her income with money sent by her parents.
+She is visited by a policeman who lives across the street and has spotted her marijuana plants while spying on her through binoculars.
+Pepi offers anal sex in exchange for the policeman's silence, but he rapes her vaginally instead, ruining her plan to sell her virginity.
+Seeking revenge, Pepi enlists the help of her friend Bom, a teenage punk rock singer, and her band, Bomitoni.
+(Note: Bom and Toni, and also a pun on vomitoni, or "big puke") Wearing Madrilenian costumes and singing a zarzuela, Pepi's friends beat up the policeman one night.
+However, the next day, Pepi realises that they had attacked the policeman's innocent twin brother by mistake.

-Undaunted, Pepi decides on a more complex form of revenge.
-She befriends the policeman's docile wife, Luci, from Murcia, with the excuse of receiving knitting lessons.
-Pepi's idea is to corrupt Luci and take her away from the wife-beating policeman.
-During the first knitting class, Pepi's friend, Bom, arrives at the apartment heading for the restroom in order to pee.
-This leads to the suggestion that, since Luci feels hot, Bom should stand on a chair and urinate over Luci's face.
-Bom's aggressive behaviour satisfies Luci's masochism and the two women become lovers.
-Back home, Luci has an argument with her husband in which she complains about what he had done to Pepi.
-When he threatens to whip and kick her out, with a renewed sense of liberation Luci leaves her husband and her home, moving in with Bom.
+Undaunted, Pepi befriends the policeman's docile wife, Luci, from Murcia, under the guise of receiving knitting lessons.
+Pepi's plan is to corrupt Luci and take her away from the physically abusive policeman.
+During the first knitting class, Bom arrives at Pepi's apartment to use the bathroom, and at Pepi's suggestion, urinates on Luci.
+The masochistic Luci enjoys Bom's aggressive behaviour, and the two women become lovers.
+Back home, Luci has an argument with her husband after she confronts him for raping Pepi.
+When he threatens to whip her, Luci, with a renewed sense of liberation, leaves her husband and moves in with Bom.